kylhansen/alumniOverflow/README.md

   * Extra:
     * Execute ".read populate.sql" to fill tables with test data
     * Execute ".read dropschema.sql" to remove all tables
-  * When finished with the app, remove all data and drop tables by executing ".read dropschema.sql"

 # PYTHON
   * app.py
-    * To begin a local session, in terminal execute the following command from the main directory:
+    * To begin hosting a session, in terminal execute the following command from the main directory:
       ```
       python app.py
       ```
-    * Home page
+    * Navigates from the home page to one of the links displayed
   * survey.py
   * list_questions.py
     * Lists all questions under the appropriate category in the database